 1.1 Introduction

-Before I am going to show you the 3 built-in compliance policies, we need to be aware of 1 very important item.
-The device NEEDS to be enrolled into Intune to have the possibility to get “measured” and to get “compliant” as mentioned in this blog!
+Before I show you the 3 built-in compliance policies, we need to be aware of 1 very important item.
+The device needs to be enrolled into Intune to be “measured” and “compliant,” as mentioned in this blog!

 Azure Ad joined vs Azure Ad Registered | AADR vs AADJ | PRT (call4cloud.nl)